 Comorbidity Between Personality Disorders and DSM-IV Axis I Disorders

-Note that although 67% of the people meeting the criteria for an Axis II - or personality disorder also meet the criteria for an Axis I disorder, the reverse is not true.
-Only 24.8% of people meeting the criteria for an Axis I disorder also meet the criteria for an Axis II disorder.
+Note that although 67% of the people meeting the criteria for a personality disorder also meet the criteria for an Axis I disorder, the reverse is not true.
+Only 24.8% of people meeting the criteria for an Axis I disorder also meet the criteria for an Axis II personality disorder.

 UK 2009-2010 Personality Disorder Hospital Admissions